kenflab/oscc_metastasis/README.md

 ### NAVIGATION
 We used no unpublished codes in bulk and single-cell analyses in this study.
 Source data are provided in our paper.
 All other data supporting the results of this study are available from the corresponding author upon reasonable request.

-- [Metascape](https://metascape.org/) was used to perform DEG enrichment analysis and protein-protein interaction analysis(https://metascape.org/).
+- [Metascape](https://metascape.org/) was used to perform DEG enrichment analysis and protein-protein interaction analysis (https://metascape.org/).
   - [Bulk RNA-seq metascape results](/data/bulk_RNAseq_metascape/AnalysisReport.html)
   - [scRNA-seq metascape results](/data/scRNAseq_metascape/AnalysisReport.html)

+- [ESTIMATE](https://bioinformatics.mdanderson.org/estimate) was used to calculate the score of the purity of tumor tissue and stromal cell presence and the level of immune cell infiltration (https://bioinformatics.mdanderson.org/estimate).

 - [CIBERSORTx](https://cibersortx.stanford.edu) was used to estimate the abundance of cell types in the oral cancer microenvironment(https://cibersortx.stanford.edu).

-- [CellChat](https://github.com/sqjin/CellChat) was implemented to infer intercellular communications(https://github.com/sqjin/CellChat).
+- [CellChat](https://github.com/sqjin/CellChat) was implemented to infer intercellular communications (https://github.com/sqjin/CellChat).

 - [Spatial data summary](summary.md)